VW-backed battery maker QuantumScape to go public at $3.3 billion valuation

 Ahead of the merger announcement, QuantumScape raised $500 million from institutional investors, led by Fidelity Management & Research.

-The SPAC deal is expected to close in late 2020, when the new company will trade on the NYSE under the ticker symbol QS.
+The SPAC deal is expected to close in late 2020, when the new company will trade on the New York Stock Exchange under the ticker symbol QS.

-Singh said QuantumScape’s lithium-metal battery uses a solid ceramic electrolyte which he said is safer than a conventional liquid electrolyte.
-It also eliminates the need for an anode, allowing the battery to charge more quickly - up to 80% capacity in just 15 minutes.
+QuantumScape’s lithium-metal battery uses a solid ceramic electrolyte which Singh said is safer than a conventional liquid electrolyte.
+The design replaces the conventional graphite/silicon anode with a lithium-metal anode, speeding up the recharge to 80% capacity in just 15 minutes.
 Also, its energy density is much higher, exceeding 400 watt-hours per kilogram, which far surpasses 250 Wh/kg for the best current lithium-ion batteries.

-“The company has an opportunity to redefine the battery landscape,” said J.B.
-Straubel, a member of QuantumScape’s board who is CEO of battery recycling startup Redwood Materials and a co-founder of Tesla Inc (TSLA.O).

 Kensington is a SPAC headed by investment banker Justin Mirro, a specialist in transportation-related deals who will join QuantumScape’s board.
 Kensington’s directors include Tom LaSorda, former vice chairman of Chrysler; Don Runkle, former vice chairman of Delphi, and Matt Simoncini, former CEO of Lear Corp.

-Reporting by Paul Lienert in Detroit; Additional reporting by Joshua Franklin in New York; Editing by David Gregorio and Matthew Lewis
+Reporting by Paul Lienert in Detroit; Additional reporting by Joshua Franklin in New York; Editing by David Gregorio, Matthew Lewis and Richard Chang